pkmn-api/pkmnapi/README.md

 # pkmnapi

-Pokémon REST API that uses a Gen 1 ROM as its data source
+Pokémon REST API that uses a Gen 1 Game Boy ROM as its data source